 7. Abba Anthony said, I saw all the traps of the enemy spread over the earth, and groaning, said, What can get through these?
 And I heard a voice saying to me, Humility.

-8. He also said that there are some who have worn out their bodies in asceticism, and because of this they do not have discernment, having become distant from God.
+8. He also said that there are some who have worn out their bodies in asceticism, and because they have not had discernment, they have become distant from God.

 9. He also said that from a neighbor is life and death.
 For if we gain a brother, we gain God.
 And if we scandalize a brother, we have sinned against Christ.

 10. He also said, Just as fish die after a while on dry land, thus also the solitaries loitering outside their cells or spending time with those of the world lose the intensity of stillness.
 And so, like the fish to the sea, so, too, we must hurry to the cell, lest we loiter outside and we forget our inner guard.

 11. He also said that one living in the desert and in stillness is delivered from three battles: of hearing, of speaking, and of looking.
 He only has one: that of the heart.

 12. Some of the brothers came to Abba Anthony to tell him the dreams they had seen, and to learn from him if they are true, or from demons.
 Now they had a donkey, and it died on the way.
 When they finally came to the elder, he said to them first, How did the little donkey die on the way?
 They said to him, How did you know that, Abba?
 And he said to them, The demons showed me.
 And they said to him, That is why we came to ask you, lest we be led astray, because we see dreams, and many times they come true.
 And the elder fully convinced them by the example of the donkey, that they are from demons.